 Address: 60 Park St, South Melbourne VIC 3205

 Hours: Tue 6-9:30pm, Wed-Thur 12-2pm & 6-9:30pm, Fri 12-2pm & 5:30-10pm, Sat 5:30-10pm

 20. Eazy Peazy

 Expect a thriving yakitori menu with wings and salty yuzu spice, paired with some charred leek and miso barramundi.
-Eazy Peazy is one of the coolest and best Japanese restaurants in Melbourne.
+Eazy Peazy is one of the coolest places to eat Japanese food in Melbourne.
 What’s more, this eatery also has a pretty great beverage menu, so why not make a whole night out of it, whilst eating traditional Japanese dishes.

 Address: 108 Swan St, Richmond VIC 3121

 Hours: Mon-Thur 12-3pm & 5-9:30pm, Fri 12-3pm & 5-10pm, Sat 5-10pm, Sun 5-8:30pm